content-pilot/wp-plugin-update-checker/README.md

 ### Installation

-Requre this package in your composer.json
+Require this package in your composer.json

 ```
 composer require content-pilot/wp-plugin-update-checker